sagarabilly/nvim-config/README.md

 # nvim-config
-This is a neovim configuration file
+This is a neovim configuration file written in lua.
-It is slightly modified from the famous kickstart.nvim repository.
+It is just slightly added from the famous kickstart.nvim repository, so it has some general plugins like Telescope, etc.

+This configuration is used mainly for python, rust, or go with pyright, rust-analyzer, gopls, and others.
+It is also added with REPL iron.nvim, bufferline, etc.
+Feel free to adjust the config to your liking.

 ## Note:
 1. Make sure you have installed all the dependencies including:
-   python, rust, golang, npm, javascript(nodejs), git, make, unzip, C Compiler (gcc from MinGW and clang from LLVM), and NerdFont
+   npm, git, make, unzip, C Compiler (if using windows: gcc from MinGW and clang from LLVM), and NerdFont.
+   And also your programming language for the language server like: python, javascript(nodejs), rust, go, etc.

-2. If there is error occured regarding the nvim-treesitter please reinstall all the language parser:
+3. If there is an issue occured regarding the nvim-treesitter please reinstall all the language parser:
   ```neovim
    :TSUninstall all
    :TSUpdateSync